 Or we can cram a sub par chunk of mixed foam with all the buzz words in the world into a cardboard box and pretend it's some sort of revolutionary mattress.

-Then market it as though it's a one size fits all that will cure your back ache and won't let the wine spill when some chick who looks good in yoga pants jumps on the bed!
+Then market it as though it's a one size fits all that will cure your back ache and won't let the wine spill when a girl who looks good in yoga pants jumps on the bed!

 So take extra time to make sure it's the right bed for you!